Amal dynasty

 The Amali – also called Amals, Amalings or Amalungs – were a leading dynasty of the Goths, a Germanic people who confronted the Roman Empire during the decline of the Western Roman Empire.
-They eventually became the royal house of the Ostrogoths and founded the Ostrogothic Kingdom of Italy.
+They eventually became the royal house of the Ostrogoths and founded the Ostrogothic Kingdom.

 Origin

 The Amal clan was claimed to have descended from the divine.
 Jordanes writes:

 Now the first of these heroes, as they themselves relate in their legends, was Gapt, who begat Hulmul.
 And Hulmul begat Augis; and Augis begat him who was called Amal, from whom the name of the Amali comes.
 Athal begat Achiulf and Oduulf.
 Now Achiulf begat Ansila and Ediulf, Vultuulf and Ermanaric.

-This provides the following stemma for the earliest rulers of the Goths, before outlining in more detail the two divisions that arose from the son, Achiulf of Athal, the last in this early lineage :
+This provides the following stemma for the earliest rulers of the Goths, before outlining in more detail the two divisions that arose from the son, Achiulf of Athal, the last in this early lineage:

 Gapt or Gaut is the Scandinavian god of war.
 Hulmul or Humli-Hulmul, is considered the divine father of the Danish people.
 Ermanaric (also referred to as Ermanaricus or Hermanaric), is identified as a Greuthungian king who ruled territories in modern Ukraine.
 Ermanaric signals the tenth generation, and the first generation to be backed by historical record.

 History

-The Amali remained a prominent family as the Greuthungi evolved into the Ostrogoths, became vassals of the Huns and moved west.
-In 453, the Ostrogoths regained their independence under the Amali, Theodemir.
-According to Jordanes, "Vultuulf begat Valaravans and Valaravans begat Vinitharius.
-Vinitharius moreover begat Vandalarius; Vandalarius begat Theodemir and Valamir and Vidimer."
-Theodemir's son, Theoderic the Great, founded the Ostrogothic Kingdom.
+The origins of the Amal Dynasty is unclear.
+Until the mid-20th century there was a tendency to see the Tervingi and Greuthungi mentioned by Ammianus Marcellinus as having evolved into the Visigoths and Ostrogoths, respectively.
+The Greuthungi had become vassals of the Huns, and were considered to have regained their independence under the Amali Theodemir, father of Theoderic the Great.
+However, this idea has since been discredited by historians, who have emphasised the disruption caused by the Huns, as well as the similarity of groups previously treated as discrete ethnic groups.

 A separate branch of the family were members of the Visigoths.
 Sigeric, a brief usurper to the Visigothic throne in 415, may have been a member of the Amali.
-Another Visigoth, Eutharic, reunited the branches of the family by marrying Theoderic's daughter Amalasuntha.
+The Visigothic Eutharic married Theoderic's daughter Amalasuntha, and is said to have been an Amal by Cassiodorus and Jordanes; however, it is more likely that this was a fictitious claim designed to bolster Athalaric's legitimacy.
 Jordanes states "Hermanaric, the son of Achiulf, begat Hunimund, and Hunimund begat Thorismud.
 Now Thorismud begat Beremud, Beremud begat Veteric, and Veteric likewise begat Eutharic."

 The last attested member of the Amali house was Theodegisclus, son of Theodahad.